Aristozer/aidant/docs/configuration.md

 ## Validation

-Aider v2 validates configuration on startup:
+Aidant validates configuration on startup:
 - Invalid provider names are rejected
 - Missing API keys are detected
 - Incompatible options (like base-url with anthropic) are caught